Hurricane Predictions past and present

 - Requirements for Construction in a Special Flood Hazard Area (SFHA)

-Please contact the Director of Planning, Building and Zoning or the Building Official at (843) 913-6341 for more information.
+Please contact the Director of Building and Codes or the Building Official at (843) 913-6341 for more information.

 NOAA hosts an excellent resource for the southeast's river forecast.
 By interacting with their map, you can check current and predicted water levels for many regions within Horry County.